 We woke up to stunning bright sunshine, so full of excitement we got ourselves dressed and breakfasted as quick as we could, packed a lunch and set off for a day of exploring.
 We’d decided that, as Newton Ferris was the bigger of the two we would explore that side of the estuary for the day and hopefully be able to get some good photos across the water of Noss Mayo.
 Unfortunately, it was far too hazy so the photos didn’t happen, hey ho.

 It was a day of hills as the villages are in a valley leading down to the water, none were too strenuous though.
 Our first discovery was Holy Cross Church, which is set near the top of the village.
 Nik and I like to visit the churches wherever we go as not only are they pretty, they are also full of history.
 We also like to pay our respects to those that have gone before us and read the old headstones.
-We feel that by doing so we are bringing these long-gone people back to life for just a little while.
-We can also get a good idea of the sort of people that lived in the place back in the day.
+You get a good idea of the sort of people that lived in the place back in the day.
 It’s always very interesting, or at least we think so.
 Anyway, this particular churchyard had a few very high ranking military men resting there, which Nik especially found very interesting as an ex-army man himself.

 After the church, we wandered on down into the main part of the village and found they had a co-op, pharmacy and an estate agent, which we weren’t expecting.
 At the bottom of the village near the water is The Dolphin public house, which looked very pretty with outside seating looking over the water and serves food.